 Your Sick Day Action Plan can help you to manage sick days at home.
-However, there are times where you may need to seek urgent medical help (e.g. visiting your local hospital emergency department).
+However, there are times when you may need to seek urgent medical help (e.g. visiting your local hospital emergency department).
 You should always seek urgent medical assistance if you:

-- have glucose levels that continue to rise despite two supplemental (extra) doses of insulin - have blood ketone levels that remain moderate/ large (blood ketones >1.5 mmol/L) and not decreasing despite two supplemental (extra) doses of insulin, with at least one given by injection using an insulin pen or syringe - your blood glucose levels remain below 4.0 mmol/L despite two hypo treatments - have persistent vomiting, especially if greater than 4 hours, or if it becomes stained with red or yellow/green - become drowsy or confused - · develop deep or unusual breathing - have stomach pain - have symptoms of significant dehydration (including increased thirst, dry mouth, weakness, feeling faint or dizzy, rapid heartbeat, headache, confusion, blurred vision, dry skin and lack of sweating and reduced urination or dark urine) - you or your support person(s) are unable to carry out or follow your Sick Day Action Plan.
+- have glucose levels that continue to rise despite two supplemental (extra) doses of insulin - have blood ketone levels that remain moderate/ large and not decreasing despite two supplemental (extra) doses of insulin - your blood glucose levels remain below 4.0 mmol/L despite two hypo treatments - have persistent vomiting, especially if greater than 4 hours, or if it becomes stained with red or yellow/green - · become drowsy or confused - develop deep or unusual breathing - have stomach pain - have symptoms of significant dehydration (including increased thirst, dry mouth, weakness, feeling faint or dizzy, rapid heartbeat, headache, confusion, blurred vision, dry skin and lack of sweating and reduced urination or dark urine) - or your support person(s) are unable to carry out or follow your Sick Day Action Plan.